da-cali/linux-x1-tablet/README.md

   ```
   cd ~/linux-stable
   ```
-3. Checkout the version of the kernel you wish to target (replacing with your target version):
+3. Checkout the current supported version of the kernel:
   ```
-  git checkout v4.18.x
+  git checkout v4.19.18
   ```
 4. Apply the kernel patch:
   ```